tjbtjbtjb/linfitxy/README.md

 linfitxy
 ========

 Linear fit with both uncertainties in x and in y (matlab and octave tool).
+Provide alse the barplotxy tool based on linfitxy which does 2d plots with error bars.

 Description
 -----------